-This weekend we will experience a drastic temperature drop, in 24 hours the average daytime temperature will drop 50 degrees or more.
-Today's 97 is tomorrow's 52.
-While we enjoy this refreshing change, we need to take a minute to keep an eye on our equine friends, these types of changes can cause a large spike in colic, keeping our good friends at Tryon Equine Hospital very busy.
+While we enjoy this refreshing change, we need to take a minute to keep an eye on our equine friends, these types of changes can cause a higher risk of colic, keeping our good friends at Tryon Equine Hospital very busy.

 There are a few important changes to your horse's behavior to be mindful of.
-For instance with a sudden temperature drop your horse may have any interest in drinking.
+For instance with a sudden temperature drop your horse may have a lessened interest in drinking.
 Dehydration is commonly observed when we have drastic changes in weather and can be an early sign of colic.

-Horses are herbivores & grazers by nature, they are meant to be constantly grazing keeping there gut moving at all times.
-When horses stop drinking they become dehydrated, the lack of fluid in the gut slows the digestion process, eventually leading to impaction colic which can lead to surgery or even death if not treated promptly.
+Horses are herbivores and grazers by nature, they are meant to be constantly grazing to keep their gut moving at all times.
+When horses stop drinking they become dehydrated and the lack of fluid in the gut slows the digestion process, eventually leading to impaction colic which can lead to surgery or even death if not treated promptly.

-Here are some ideas to entice your picky drinker & increase his fluid intake.
+Here are some ideas to entice your picky drinker and increase his fluid intake!